A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Introduction

-where $y$ is the vector of responses, $X$ is the matrix of covariates, $\beta$ is the vector of fixed effects, $Z$ is a known matrix corresponding to $\alpha$, the vector of random effects, and $\epsilon$ is the vector of errors.
-A defining feature of LMM is the random effects.
-This actually gives us some idea on how to deal with the missing covariates---we are going to treat them as random effects as well, after suitable centralizations.
-Note that the LMM already had random effects to start with.
-At the end of the day, one still has a LMM, albeit a different one.
-A big difference is that, this time, there are no missing values under the new LMM.
+A defining feature of GLMM is the random effects.
+This actually gives us some idea on how to deal with the missing covariates.
+Namely, we are going to treat the missing covariates as random effects as well, after suitable centralizations.
+Note that the GLMM already has random effects to start with.
+So, at the end of the day, one still has a GLMM, albeit a different one.
+A big difference is that, this time, there are no missing values under the new GLMM.

 An immediate question is whether one gains anything with this random-effects approach.
 Intuitively, it should.
 To see this, let us consider an extreme case, in which the covariate vector is $p$-dimensional, but for every response, there is at least one component of the covariates that is missing.
-In other words, in the standard LMM equaton, (\ref{eq:LMM_eq}), there is a missing $x$ in every line of the equation.
-Clearly, one gets nothing from the LMM analysis based on complete data only.
-On the other hand, with the random-effects approach, one can, at least, get something; oftentimes (but not all the time), doing something is better than doing nothing.
-Of course, this is a rather extreme case; in real-life, one may not be so ``bad luck''.
-But, at the very least, it suggests that the random-effects idea is worth exploring.
+In other words, on the right side of (\ref{eq:GLMM_pred}), there is a missing $x$ for every $i,t$.
+Clearly, the GLMM analysis based solely on complete data yields nothing.
+On the other hand, the random-effects approach provides an opportunity to make some progress, which is often (though not always) better than taking no action at all.
+Of course, this is a rather extreme case; in real life, one may not be so ``bad lucked''.
+Nonetheless, it suggests that the random-effects idea is at least worth exploring.
+In fact, our main finding in this paper is that the random-effects approach, called completed-covariates estimation (CCE), gains over the complete-data-only analysis, and in some cases over the MICE as well.